https://www.ku.com.au/

 Maritime Park showcases the marine history of Port Melbourne with recycled maritime equipment — how cool!

-Old and new are interspersed at Maritime Cove with a new wooden fort and twirly slide placed alongside replica shipping containers, old steel buoys, marine bollards, old rail lines, and a ladder bridge giving the playground rustic charm and providing hours of fun for the kids.
+Old and new are interspersed at Maritime Cove, with a new wooden fort and a twirly slide placed alongside replica shipping containers, old steel buoys, marine bollards, old rail lines, and a ladder bridge, giving the playground rustic charm and providing hours of fun for the kids.

 Location: 200 The Blvd, Port Melbourne